Embrace Inventory Management and Watch Your Customer Satisfaction and Profits Soar

 Dropshipping.

 Dropshipping is an order fulfillment method in which the supplier ships products directly to the customer.
-When a store makes a sale, instead of picking the item from their own inventory, they purchase the item from a third party and have it shipped to the consumer.
+When a store makes a sale, instead of picking the item from their inventory, they purchase it from a third party and have it shipped to the consumer.

-Lean manufacturing is a broad set of management practices that can be applied to any business practice.
+Lean manufacturing is a broad set of management practices an owner can apply to any business.
 Its goal is to improve efficiency by eliminating waste and any non-value-adding activities from daily business.

 Six Sigma is a method that gives companies tools to improve the performance of their business (increase profits) and decrease excess inventory.